networknt/light-example-4j/tram/light-tram-todolist/README.md

 ## Checkout related projects and run service:

-Two things should be vrify before run the service:
+Two things should be verify before run the service:

 1. since we are using Elasticsearch (CQRS opensouce), please increase the docker memory space to 4gb  for the docker.